-- crawler (Crawler instance) crawler to which the spider will be bound - args (list) arguments passed to the init() method - kwargs (dict) keyword arguments passed to the init() method start_requests()
+- crawler (Crawler instance) crawler to which the spider will be bound - args (list) arguments passed to the \\init\\() method - kwargs (dict) keyword arguments passed to the \\init\\() method start\requests()

 This method must return an iterable with the first Requests to crawl for this spider.

-This is the method called by Scrapy when the spider is opened for scraping when no particular URLs are specified.
-If particular URLs are specified, the make_requests_from_url() is used instead to create the Requests.
-This method is also called only once from Scrapy, so it's safe to implement it as a generator.
+It is called by Scrapy when the spider is opened for scraping.
+Scrapy calls it only once, so it is safe to implement start\requests() as a generator.

-The default implementation uses make_requests_from_url() to generate Requests for each url in start_urls.
+The default implementation generates Request(url, dont\filter=True) for each url in start\urls.